Dust evolution with MUPPI in cosmological volumes: Introduction

 These admittedly complex and uncertain dust processes began to be incorporated into cosmological galaxy formation computations only relatively recently, but still in a non-systematic way \citep[e.g.][]{McKinnon2017,Aoyama2018,Gjergo2018,Vogelsberger2019,Hou2019,Li2019,Graziani2020,Granato2021}.
 These works implemented ideas previously explored in the context of some one-zone computations \citep[e.g.][]{Dwek1998, Calura2008, Asano2013, Hirashita2015, Zhukovska2016} or non cosmological simulations \citep[e.g.][]{Bekki2015, Valentini2015, Aoyama2017}.
-Dust evolution processes have been incorporated also in some semianalytic models \citep[e.g.][]{Valiante2011, Popping2017, Vijayan2019, Triani2020}.
-It is worth pointing out that even when the dust content of the ISM is estimated, its effects on the sub-resolution prescription for star formation and feedback are generally not considered.
-In this paper, we analyze a cosmological box simulated with our most advanced star formation and feedback sub-resolution model MUPPI \citep[see][and references therein]{Murante2015,Valentini2017}, and including a state-of-the-art treatment of dust evolution, as described in \cite{Granato2021}.
-MUPPI has been developed, refined and calibrated in a series of papers on zoom-in cosmological simulations of Milky Way-like galaxies.
-For this reason, in the present work, we generally take its parameters and setup as given, and we devote particular attention to the properties of the simulated galaxies hosted by dark matter (DM) halos featuring a mass within a factor $\sim 3$ from that of the MW\footnote{However, in Section \ref{sec:SFRD+MS} we briefly discuss a couple of possible modifications of the model to improve its natch with observations related to the general galaxy populations.}.
+Dust evolution processes have been incorporated also in some semianalytic models \citep[e.g.][]{Valiante2011, Popping2017, Vijayan2019, Triani2020, Dayal2022}.
+It is worth pointing out that even when the dust content of the ISM is estimated, its effects on the sub-resolution prescription for star formation and feedback are generally not considered. \\ In this paper, we analyze a cosmological box simulated with our most advanced star formation and feedback sub-resolution model MUPPI \citep[see][and references therein]{Murante2015,Valentini2020}, and including a state-of-the-art treatment of dust evolution, as described in \cite{Granato2021}.
+The present study is the first one in which the evolution of the chemical composition of dust and its size distribution are tracked simultaneously and independently for two dust species in a cosmological volume.
+Moreover, for the first time, we test in some detail the general performances of the most recent version of MUPPI, with included AGN physics, on cosmological volumes.
+MUPPI has been developed, refined and calibrated in a series of papers on zoom-in cosmological simulations of Milky Way \revdue{(MW)} like galaxies.
+For this reason, in the present work, we generally take its parameters and setup as given, and we devote particular attention to the properties of the simulated galaxies hosted by dark matter (DM) halos featuring a mass within a factor $\sim 3$ from that of MW.
 In the following, we refer to these objects with the acronym MWHM (Milky Way Halo Mass) galaxies.
+However, we also critically discuss the results of MUPPI when compared with observations related to the general galaxy populations, and in Section \ref{sec:SFRD+MS} we suggest possible modifications of the model to improve its performances.
 We adopt for the MW halo total mass the reference value $M_{200} \simeq 10^{12} \text{M}_\odot$\footnote{$M_{200}$ is the mass enclosed by a sphere whose mean density is 200 times the critical density at the considered redshift.
 The radius of this sphere is dubbed $R_{200}$.} \cite[for a recent compilation of estimates see][]{Callingham2019}.
-After describing the simulations and recapping the main model features (Section \ref{sec:simulations}), we discuss how the simulated galaxy population matches the available observational constraints.
-First (Sections \ref{sec:stellar_properties} and \ref{sec:mainpropMWgal}) we concentrate on general properties independent of dust.
-Then we discuss the dust mass function (DMF) of galaxies in Section \ref{sec:DMF}.
-Section \ref{sec:dustscaling} is devoted to scaling relations and involving the dust content.
-Then we focus in Section \ref{sec:dustoutgalaxies} on the dust that manages to exit from the galactic region.
-Section \ref{sec:conclusions} presents a summary, some discussion and future developments.